SomthingInteresting/SomthingInteresting/README.md

 ## Hi there, I'm Q 👋

-I'm a full stack developer with over 8 years experience in the residential property investment sector.
+I'm a full stack developer with over 8 years experience in the property investment sector.

 - 🌱 I’m currently working on projects that use Python & Typescript
 - 📫 How to reach me: [Email](mailto:quddusrahman@pm.me)